Ultimate Guide to CCTV Camera Types

 Installation and Maintenance Tips

 Even the best CCTV camera won’t perform optimally if not installed and maintained correctly.
-Here are some essential tips to keep your system running smoothly:
+Here are some essential tips to keep your system running smoothly:- Strategic Placement

 - Identify critical zones such as entry points, high-value asset areas, and hidden corners prone to trespassing.
 Position cameras at angles that minimize blind spots and consider height placement to prevent tampering.